xbouteiller/gminComputation/README.md

 Data must be stored within files
 For a better files recognition, first row of the csv file should contain the string "conductance" otherwise all csv from a folder will be parsed

-Columns should be named as follow
+Columns should be named as follows:

 #### Quantitative columns